scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--staker-msg-reserved` (float):

-Reserve a portion of the chain message queue's space for stakers.
-The default value is `0.2`.
+Portion of pending message buffer reserved for messages from validators.
+The default value is `0.375`.

 `--staker-cpu-reserved` (float):

-Reserve a portion of the chain's CPU time for stakers.
+Portion of chain's CPU time reserved for messages from validators.
+The default value is `0.375`.

 `--tx-fee` (int):